 Algorithmic fairness research work can be broadly divided into three families: pre-processing, in-processing, and post-processing.

 \textbf{Pre-processing} methods aim to improve fairness before the model is trained, by modifying the input data such that it no longer exhibits biases.
-The objective is often formulated as learning new representations that are invariant to changes in specified factors (\eg, membership in a protected group)~\citep{calmon2017optimized,Creager2019,Edwards2016,Zemel2013}.
+The objective is often formulated as learning new representations that are invariant to changes in specified factors (\eg, membership in a protected group)~\cite{calmon2017optimized,Creager2019,Edwards2016,Zemel2013}.
 However, by acting on the data itself, and in the beginning of the ML pipeline, fairness may not be guaranteed on the end model that will be used in the real-world.

 \textbf{In-processing} methods alter the model's learning process in order to penalize unfair decision-making.
-The objective is often formulated as optimizing predictive accuracy under fairness constraints (or optimizing fairness under predictive accuracy constraints)~\citep{Cotter2018,Agarwal2018,Zafar2017}.
-Another approach is optimizing for complex predictive accuracy metrics which include some fairness notion~\citep{Bechavod2017}, akin to regularization.
-However, these approaches are highly model-dependent and metric-dependent, and even non-existent for numerous state-of-the-art ML algorithms.
+The objective is often formulated as optimizing predictive performance under fairness constraints (or optimizing fairness under predictive performance constraints)~\cite{Agarwal2018,Zafar2017}.
+Another approach is optimizing for complex predictive performance metrics which include some fairness notion~\cite{Bechavod2017}, akin to regularization.
+However, these approaches are highly model- and metric-dependent, and even non-existent for numerous state-of-the-art ML algorithms.

 \textbf{Post-processing} methods aim to adjust an already trained classifier such that fairness constraints are fulfilled.
-This is usually done by calibrating the decision threshold~\citep{Fish2016,Hardt2016}.
-However, one may argue that, by acting on the model \textit{after} it was learned, this process is inherently sub-optimal~\citep{Woodworth2017}.
+This is usually done by calibrating the decision threshold~\cite{Fish2016,Hardt2016}.
+However, one may argue that, by acting on the model \textit{after} it was learned, this process is inherently sub-optimal~\cite{Woodworth2017}.
 It is akin to knowingly learning a biased model and then correcting these biases, instead of learning an unbiased model from the start.
 Moreover, these approaches require production-time access to sensitive features, forcing companies to ask all clients their ethnicity, religion, gender, or any other feature for fairness criteria.

-Although a largely unexplored direction, algorithmic fairness can also be tackled from a Hyperparameter Optimization perspective.
+Although a largely unexplored direction, algorithmic fairness can also be tackled from an HO perspective.